Update, MARCH 2020: This is an old post. I’ve changed a lot of my equipment. Currently writing an updated version of the article!

 One Plus 6 Camera Phone: Not sure if it’s just ‘one plus 6’, I like calling it ‘one plus 6 camera phone’ because that’s what it is: a camera phone.
 Since I’ve got it, I’ve been often leaving my other cameras behind — particularly if I am not clicking pictures for a paid assignment and just click with my one plus 6.
 It gives you amazing bokeh effect, optical image stabilization, face clearing for better selfies and even slow-mo recording at 480 fps.
 There’s nothing more one can ask for, from a 30k device that gives you all that on top of using it as a mobile.

 Lenovo Yoga: I have always been a Windows user, over fancy Mac, and the reason is: easy connectivity.
 For a digital nomad, it’s important to have easy shareability of files with other devices and Apple has given me a hard time doing so in the past.
 I have been using Lenovo Yoga 300 2-in-1 Laptop for the previous 2 years and cannot love it more.
 Its 11-inch screen size is just perfect to carry with me no matter where I go.
 What’s better is its 2-in-1 Laptop plus Tablet feature which allows me to use it as a laptop at home and a tablet while traveling on a bus or a plane.
-As far as its hardware capabilities are concerned, it’s good enough for a photographer using a few photo editing software and stories a few heavy files.
+As far as its hardware capabilities are concerned, it’s good enough for a photographer to use a few photo editing software and stories a few heavy files.

 Lowepro Fastpack 150 AW: To carry the camera, the lenses and the laptop, I carry my Lowepro Fastpack Camera Bag which is ideal for digital nomads.
 I personally use Lowepro Fastpack 15 AW which is ideal to carry a 12-inch laptop, a DSLR camera with lens attached, an extra lens and a lot of power chords, if you’re not stuffing a few clothes inside.
-There are a few bigger version of the same series (like Lowepro Fastpack 250 and Lowepro Fastpack 350) for those who want to carry more than 2 lenses and a laptop bigger than screen size 12 inch.
+There are a few bigger versions of the same series (like Lowepro Fastpack 250 and Lowepro Fastpack 350) for those who want to carry more than 2 lenses and a laptop bigger than screen size 12 inches.

 Lowepro has been my main backpack for about 2 years, and despite sitting on the floors of countless bus terminals and buses, it is fairly easy to clean it with a moist cloth.